-- Wearing a blue high vis vest, sash, arm band, hat or badge, - At the information area in Butterley Hall 1 from 9am to 9pm except for meal times.
+- Wearing a blue high vis vest, sash, arm band, hat or badge - At the information desk in Butterley Hall 1 from 9am to 8pm except for meal times.

 There is always an organiser 'on call' at night.
-Their name and room location will be posted outside the information area.
+Their name and room location will be posted outside the Hub..

-You can also phone or text us on: 07770 696066
+You can also phone or text us on: